Time Off | BizRun

 You might also fear that several people in one department will take a significant amount of time off simultaneously.
-As part of the vacation request process, you can require that employees take on the responsibility of making sure their department is adequately staffed and that there aren’t conflicts with other key team members.
+As part of the unlimited vacation policy request process, you can require that employees take on the responsibility of making sure their department is adequately staffed and that there aren’t conflicts with other key team members.

 Decide how barebones a department can be and still function, and then state that if X number of people in a given department have already been approved for time off, no more requests can be made.
 Make this easier to implement by utilizing PTO tracking software that provides visibility for you – and for employees – to see what conflicts exist.

 Just because you offer unlimited PTO doesn’t mean employees can take off whenever they feel like it.
 You still need a vacation request process.
 In your PTO policy, outline the steps for asking for time off and getting it approved.
 If longer vacation requests require additional components, like that work plan we mentioned earlier, make sure to specify those instructions as well.